Open post

 Small Snowshoes

 Snowshoes that have a small surface area are the easiest to get used to.
 They are lightweight and don’t extend that far in front of or behind your boot.
-This smaller diameter enables a more natural stride versus a larger snowshoe requires a more animated stride.
-You have to learn to pick up your feet to allow the snowshoe to clear the snow, not trip or catch the snowshoe.
+This smaller diameter enables a more natural stride, whereas a larger snowshoe requires a more animated stride.
+You have to learn to pick up your feet to allow the snowshoe to clear the snow, so you don’t trip or catch the snowshoe.
 These small surface area snowshoes are best used on packed trails.
-As they will sink in deep snow, proving to be useless.
-They are popular when used for snowshoe running. however, snowshoe running is best on packed trails.
+As they will sink in deep snow, they will prove to be useless.
+They are popular when used for snowshoe running.
+However, snowshoe running is best on packed trails.

 Larger Snowshoes large snowshoes

-Snowshoeing can go wherever there is snow; no trail is needed, however, if you’re heading out into deep untracked snow.
+Snowshoeing can go wherever there is snow; no trail is needed, however, if you’re heading out into deep, untracked snow.
 Untracked means no person has previously stomped in a trail.
-Then, it would be best if you were prepared with larger surface area snowshoes.
+Then, it would be best if you were prepared with snowshoes with a larger surface area.
 The larger the snowshoe, the more they will “float” or stay on top of the snow.
-Although staying on top of the snow sounds like a wonderful idea.
+However, staying on top of the snow sounds like a wonderful idea.
 Snowshoeing through deep powder without a trail beaten in requires a great deal of effort and coordination.
-Trudging through fresh snow offers a lot of resistance, plus you have to be good with placing your snowshoe and balancing on the snowshoe with each step.
+Trudging through fresh snow offers a lot of resistance, plus you have to be good at placing your snowshoe and balancing on it with each step.
 If you plan on going a distance, it’s best to have at least one or two people along so you can take turns breaking the new trail.
+That being said, it sounds like a lot of work, which it is.
+Breaking in your own trail offers a very pristine experience, not commonly found.

 Old Snowshoes